LittleBigPlanet 3: Reception

 Polygon's Philip Kollar scored the game a 7 out of 10 and wrote: "Despite switching to a new developer, it has the big ideas and wide-eyed, arms-open demeanor of the series at its best.
 Yet it never totally commits, never goes all the way with its new concepts and characters.
 LittleBigPlanet 3's devoted fans will surely craft some excellent levels in the months to come, but mostly this feels like a proof of concept for a much better LittleBigPlanet 4."

 Writing for Destructoid, Chris Carter scored the game a 7.5 out of 10.
 He said: "With all of the innovations LittleBigPlanet 3 brings with Toggle, Oddsock, and Swoop, it's a shame they aren't allowed to show off their stuff on a regular basis, because they are the best thing to happen to the series in years.
 It would be nice to see them return in a big way in a potential sequel, but for now hardcore LBP fans should have enough creation options to last them until that point."

 Chris Schilling from Eurogamer scored the game a 7/10.
 He praised the game's new additions and improvements, as well as the create mode tutorials, but heavily criticized the presence of technical issues, saying he thought they dragged down the game.
 Schilling summed up the review by stating: "Held together by Sellotape rather than superglue, LittleBigPlanet 3 is in constant danger of falling apart."

 Lucy O'Brien of IGN gave the game a mixed review.
 She scored it a 6.8/10, praising the design and visuals, but criticizing the "game-breaking" technical problems.
 O'Brien said: "LittleBigPlanet 3 is an enormous – and, at times, unruly – game.
 [Its] Adventure mode is beautifully designed, and new power-ups and character abilities switch up the usual bread-and-butter platforming gameplay, but it's let down by limited options for co-operative play and most significantly, a number of game-breaking bugs on the PlayStation 4.
-While a little daunting for newcomers, its supersized creation tookit has enormous potential for creating deep and diverse play, and it's here where LittleBigPlanet 3 justifies its existence."
+While a little daunting for newcomers, its supersized creation toolkit has enormous potential for creating deep and diverse play, and it's here where LittleBigPlanet 3 justifies its existence."

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded LittleBigPlanet 3 with "Family Game of the Year".